udgsg/Hackathon2021/README.md

 # Please check "Wiki" tab above for details of this event !

-### 1:  connected UD community from diverse background !
+### 1:  connect UD community from diverse background !

 ### 2: weeks of planning (It's fun) !